 3. Gary Lee Clipperton, 73, of Bayard was struck at 6:27 AM on March 11 on Hwy 141 west of the Hwy 25 intersection near Sparky’s One Stop in Bayard.
 Clipperton was riding east when struck by an eastbound vehicle.
 Clipperton died on March 17.

 Iowa State Patrol states there were no contact marks on the bicycle or marks on the roadway to show that Clipperton was directly hit while riding the bicycle, though the physician who treated him stated they believed his injuries were caused by being struck rather than falling off the bicycle.
 Information on the driver involved is unknown at this time.
+Information is being sought regarding a recent hit-and-run incident that resulted in fatal injuries.
 Anyone who may have information regarding the incident is asked to contact the Guthrie County Sheriff’s Office at 641-747-2214.

 2019 BICYCLE FATALITIES IN IOWA

 1. Brandon Scott Fitzgerald, a 14-year-old from Keokuk was the person killed in an incident with a bicycle in Keokuk Monday night, April 1.
 Keokuk PD says Fitzgerald was riding his bicycle and holding onto a car, which was driven by an adult male.
 As Fitzgerald was being pulled, he fell off of the bike, and hit the pavement.
 He was taken to Unity Point Hospital, where he later died.